;

 “Pot Roast,” sometimes called “Yankee Pot Roast,” because of its New England origin, is an American dish based on a centuries-old European cooking technique called braising.
 Browned meat cooked with vegetables in a covered pot began appearing in American cookbooks in the late 19th century.
 The recipe most simply defined involves searing the meat then simmering in stock or its own juices (or both) in a covered pot for hours.

-Not to be confused with Classic Roast Beef, a delicious holiday or company-worthy beef roast recipe for another day.
+Not to be confused with Corned Beef Brisket or Classic Roast Beef, a delicious holiday or company-worthy beef roast recipe for another day.
 This dish most often centers around less expensive tougher cuts of beef, like chuck, bottom round, spoon roast, or rump roast, but lamb shanks and pork shoulder are other braising favorites.
-And because these tougher cuts are naturally marbled in fat and connective tissue that contains gelatin, which transforms and melts over long, gentle slow cooking times, they deliver both tender meat and silken sauces.
+And because these tougher cuts are naturally marbled in fat and connective tissue that contains gelatin, which transforms and melts over long, gentle slow cooking times, delivering both tender meat and silken sauces.

 To make a Yankee Pot Roast, you’ll add various vegetables into the pot then simmer those along with the meat rather than cooking it on its own.